 attacks are grouped under the same item.

 Technically, the term can

-mean any action intended to cause death, but we usually don't
+mean any action intended to cause death, but we very rarely

 include an attack on our counter unless death actually results.